 Especially in the spring and fall, hikers can experience a wide range of weather in one day out on the trails.
 Keep this — and the effect elevation will have on temperature — in mind and pack lots of layers.
 Visit Andorra recommends only doing the hiking routes that are above 1,700 metres between the end of June and the end of September.

 Andorra is pretty much all mountains (average elevation is about 2,000 metres above sea level) so you’ll find a number of hiking trails that cross through the country.
 A few can be quite challenging; pick one that matches your level of experience and fitness.

 Keep safety in mind before and during your Andorran hike.
 In case of an emergency that requires you to send your location to rescuers, it’s a good idea to download the Alpify app to your phone before setting out.

 A truly adventurous hiking excursion could include an overnight stay in one of the shelters that make up Andorra’s extensive mountain refuge network.
 While some are modest huts, others are guarded and housed in converted bordas — the iconic stone barns of Andorra.

 For equipment, Esports Sant Moritz sells some of what you’ll need for a trekking adventure.
-Viladomat, Intersport and several other stores in Andorra la Vella are also good sources for packs, poles, boots, and other hiking necessities.
+Viladomat, Intersport and several other stores in Andorra la Vella are also good sources for packs, poles, boots, and other sport necessities.

 Sites and Starting Points

 This country may be small in size but it is divided into seven parishes that group, roughly, into three areas: northwest, northeast, and south.

 In the southern area, Andorra la Vella, Escaldes-Engordany, Sant Julià de Lòria — all under 30 minutes by car from Sant Moritz — are excellent places for joining one of the many hiking trails.

 Western Andorra has La Massana and Ordino as bases for hikes in this part of the country.
 Itineraries could include visiting the lush Sorteny Valley with its educational nature parks.
-As well, Coma Pedrosa is the tallest peak in Andorra and offers an inviting challenge to experienced and skilled hikers.
+As well, Coma Pedrosa is the tallest peak here and offers an inviting challenge to experienced and skilled hikers.